corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/basic-cordapp/flows.md

 #### Implement the `CreateAndIssueAppleStampFlow` class

-Add the `CreateAndIssueAppleStampFlow` class to `net/cordapp/utxo/apples/flowsnet/cordapp/utxo/apples/flows/issue`.
+1. Go to `workflows/src/main/kotlin/com/r3/developers/apples` and right-click the `workflows` folder.
+2. Select **New > Kotlin Class**.
+3. Create a file called `CreateAndIssueAppleStampFlow`.

 #### Make the `CreateAndIssueAppleStampFlow` Startable by REST

 Add the `ClientStartableFlow` to the `CreateAndIssueAppleStampFlow`.
 This allows the flow to be started by REST.
 You must implement this interface if you want to trigger the flow with REST via Corda’s HTTP endpoints.
 So far your code should look like this:

 ```kotlin
 class CreateAndIssueAppleStampFlow : ClientStartableFlow